CosmoLike/cocoa/README.md

     #export MACOS_HOMEBREW_INSTALLATION=1
     #export MANUAL_INSTALLATION=1

-Users must then type the following command
+The user must uncomment the appropriate key, and then type the following command

     source setup_cocoa_installation_packages